ArtiH309/trailblazer/README.md

 ##  **User Guide:**

 Installation and Setup:

-1. (fill in details yall need to do this part just be specific for every part of the setup like getting her own api not ours, setting up database, apk, android studio, etc however you guys did it for the demos)
+Prerequisites:
+1. First, have either an Android device running Android 7.0 (API 24) or higher, OR Android Studio for emulation
+2. A Google Account (Gmail)
+3. An Internet connection

+Setting Up Environment:
+1. Install Android Studio from developer.android.com, with default settings
+2. Open it and run the setup wizard
+3. Install Android SDK Platform 34 (Android 14) through SDK Manager

+Installing the App:
+1. Install the given APK file
+2. On your Android device, enable "Install from Unknown Sources" or "Allow from this source."
+3. In the Downloads or Files, click on the Trailblazer APK, and click install to begin installation, then open to launch the app

 Getting Started:
 After downloading and setting up the application, the user takes these steps:
 1. Click Sign-Up to create an account
-2. Enter a Username (Ex.
-JohnHikes23), Email Address, and Strong Password (Ex.
-Password123!)
+2. Enter a Username (Ex, JohnHikes23), Email Address, and Strong Password (Ex, Password123!)
 3. If the account already exists, sign in with Email and Password

 Exploring the App: